Wednesday, 29 September 2010

 Last Wednesday's quiz was as follows:

-Q: Is this Tom Wood and his Merrie Men, E.H.
+Q: Is this Tom Wood and his Merry Men, E.H.
 Williams’ Merrie Men or Gilbert Rogers Jovial Jesters?

 Q: Near the middle of the picture is a street sign blanked out.
 What is the missing name?